Skip to content

 Short answers, pulled from the story.

-One of only five copies of Abraham Lincoln's Gettysburg Address resides within these walls dated 1863.
-This specific copy remains privately owned yet accompanied by both a letter from Lincoln transmitting the manuscript and its original envelope addressed and franked by him.
+Cornell University Library holds one of only five known handwritten copies of the Gettysburg Address by Abraham Lincoln.
+It is the only copy that is privately owned, and it is the only one accompanied both by a letter from Lincoln transmitting the manuscript and by the original envelope addressed and franked by Lincoln himself.

-When did Timothy Murray found the Rose Goldsen Archive of New Media Art at Cornell University Library?
+What is the Rose Goldsen Archive of New Media Art at Cornell?